Aglyonix/Agly-Bocal-Mysterium/README.md

-Agly's & Bocal's SoulsCraft Mod
+Agly's & Bocal's Mysterium Mod
 =======

 ## Description
-Integrate Souls game mechanics into Minecraft, such as soul harvesting and improved tool enhancements.
+Integrate new mechanics into Minecraft that are inspired by Witch Fire (it's worth trying), such as improved tool enhancements.